BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The lists above are actually NumPy arrays in order to use the memory more efficiently and improve the cache efficiency.

+The DCG is a functionally persistent data structure powered by structural sharing.
+It is expected to process a copy operation for each action.
+**The efficiency of the copy operation is crucial for the persistent data structures.**
+The use of the primitive types (i.e. Numpy.dtype with raw types like Numpy.int_32) and Numpy arrays ensures the **bitwise copy operation**.
+**This is one of the significant advantages of following DOD approach.**

 The above list contains the descendant node relations while lacking the ancestor relations although the DCG would obviously need the ancestor relations as well.
 There exists a problem with the ancestor relations.